Kill the Winner hypothesis: Viruses

 Marine viruses have different lifestyles which dictate how they interact with their hosts.
 When lytic viruses infect their hosts, they cause lysis or the bursting of cells; alternatively, lysogenic viruses can integrate into the host genome.
 Different environmental conditions such as light, temperature, and nutrients may favour one virus lifestyle over the other.
 In general, infections by lytic viruses are higher in productive waters where viruses can easily reproduce.

 A myovirus which infects cyanobacterium Prochlorococcus.

-In the phage lytic cycle, infected cells are lysed and killed.
-Alternatively, in the phage lysogenic cycle, viruses integrate with the host genome and remain there until induction (switch to lytic cycle).

 KtW indicates that competition specialists and defence specialists are infected by viruses with different life cycles.
 Fast-growing competition specialists are more likely to be infected by r-selected or lytic viruses.
 Following infection, these viruses replicate quickly, rapidly killing their hosts.
 Through this rapid viral replication, populations of competition specialists are tightly controlled by viral predation.

 Slow-growing defence specialists are more likely to be infected by K-selected or lysogenic viruses.
 Rather than quickly replicating and killing their hosts, these viruses inhabit the host cell and remain there until environmental conditions are optimal for viral release.
 As a result, populations of defence specialists remain stable amidst the threat of viral predation.